evaverschueren/website/content/authors/admin/_index.md

 title: Eva Verschueren
 ---

-<p style='text-align: justify;'> Eva is a PhD student at the <a href="https://feb.kuleuven.be/drc/LRisk" target="_blank">Leuven Research Center on Insurance and Financial Risk Analysis</a> of the University of Leuven, Belgium, under the supervision of prof. <a href="https://katrienantonio.github.io/" target="_blank">Katrien Antonio</a> and prof. <a href="https://schoutens.eu/" target="_blank">Wim Schoutens</a>.
+<p style='text-align: justify;'> Eva is a postdoctoral researcher at the <a href="https://wis.kuleuven.be/stat" target="_blank">Statistics and Risk Section</a> of the University of Leuven, Belgium, under the supervision of prof. <a href="https://schoutens.eu/" target="_blank">Wim Schoutens</a>.
 Her interests include quantitative finance, sustainable finance and the use of machine learning in finance and insurance. </p>

-{{< icon name="graduation-cap " pack="fas">}} PhD in Actuarial Sciences, KU Leuven, forthcoming September 2023
+{{< icon name="graduation-cap " pack="fas">}} PhD in Actuarial Sciences, KU Leuven, October 2023

-{{< icon name="graduation-cap " pack="fas">}} MSc in Actuarial and Financial Engineering, KU Leuven, forthcoming February 2023
+{{< icon name="graduation-cap " pack="fas">}} MSc in Actuarial and Financial Engineering, KU Leuven, February 2023

 {{< icon name="graduation-cap " pack="fas">}} MSc in Mathematics, KU Leuven, 2019